Zahner-elektrik/Thales-Remote-Python/README.md

 * Measure impedance

 ### [eis_import_plot_example.ipynb](eis_import_plot_example.ipynb)
 This example also requires numpy, matplotlib and the package ThalesFileImport from the repository.
+This file also exists only as python without the Jupyter documentation.
 For the development numpy version 1.19.3 and matplotlib version 3.3.3 were used.

 It is an example of the following possibilities:
 * Measure an impedance spectra